 Tyler roofing company giving back to those in need this Christmas

-Tyler roofing company giving back to those in need this Christma - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Bikes fill the office of AVCO Roofing in Tyler before the company donates them to East Texas children this Christmas .
-Hicks said they received about 90 letters nominating East Texans in grave need of a new roof who cannot afford one .
+Tyler roofing company giving back to those in need this Christma - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - Bikes fill the office of AVCO Roofing in Tyler before the company donates them to East Texas children this Christmas .

 Add your comments below